 Last year was a year full of great adventures, experiences and memories.
 With this post, I want to share one of those memories not to impress you, but to encourage you to do what you love and what you passionate about.
 This post is for those who need to dare something in their life, something that they’ve never thought of ever doing it.
 And it is for those who love swimming as much as I do.

-For the very first time I attended the 17th FINA World Masters Championships.
-FINA is the short cut of Fédération internationale de natation (Engl.
-International Swimming Federation) and administrate all international competitions in water sports.
+For the very first time, I attended the 17th FINA World Masters Championships.
+FINA is the short cut of Fédération Internationale de Natation (Engl.
+International Swimming Federation) and administrates all international competitions in water sports.
 In 2017 it took place in Budapest, where I spent one week – also to see something of the city.
-You can read more about Budapest in my City Guide.
+You can read more about the city in my Budapest travel guide.

 The World Masters Championships are separated by age classes from AC 25 up to AC 100.
 Due to my age of 25, the accomplishment of achieving the qualified times and the fact that my swimming club wanted to take part, I finally had the chance to attend the Championships.

 It was my dream for so long and I can’t tell how excited I was.
 Weeks – no months – before the competitions would start, I entered a fitness studio and made matching swimming plans.
 I can say that I literally worked my ass off just to achieve my goal of swimming good times.
 It wasn’t always fun, because it was hard and exhausting sometimes.
 But I saw results.
 I felt better and better every time.
 I felt strong.

 And I had the feeling I could make it.

 One week before the competition started I had worked out less to begin the muscular regeneration.
 It is important to give your muscles some time to rest so they can be fit when you need them the most.

 After the regeneration week time finally came to head off to Budapest.
 I arrived one day before my first heat so I had enough time to explore the FINA campus and the in- and outdoor pools that were spread out all over the city.
 I wanted to figure out in which pool I would compete since there were plenty of them.